dreamcatcher-tech/network/Inbox/2025-06-07 1448 base ui for dreamcatcher.md

 Or, make it a single frame, and it handles run cards and customers as a single thing.
 Then it can still run as a frame, but also it can run as a standalone thing ?

+how can we dual develop the main platform and their piece ? doing one or the other seems zero sum ?

+so prove we can get good bolt.new results in a framed item. if not, then we'll have to seed with bolt.new, codex over to a frame, wait for our platform to be made.

+seems best to just use bolt for the flop, as a starter pack, then rely on codex to bed it in ? to use our framework requires specific training and prompting. so it might be wasted effort to rely on bolt, if it doesn't work first pop.